hz-b/rayx/docs/src/Developer/How-to-Build.md

 # How to Build

 For building the project and running the project, we recommend to use [Visual Studio Code](https://code.visualstudio.com/) as your IDE with these extensions: C/C++ and CMake Tools.
 You can use any IDE you like, but the VSCode extensions make the building process very easy.
+If you are on UNIX you can also use the `compile.sh` script to compile.

 Clone the git repository with:
 `git clone --recurse-submodules git@github.com:hz-b/RAY-X.git -b development`